 She urged everyone to keep advancing gender equality, combating negative gender stereotypes and norms, and empowering women in all facets of their lives.

-The Office of the First Lady and UNFPA provided the 130 female inmates with hygiene kits and eight baby bags.
+In response to one of the major challenges women face in prison—a lack of access to childcare—the Office of the First Lady and UNFPA provided the 130 female inmates with hygiene kits and eight baby bags.

 To assist female inmates in maintaining their health and dignity, the hygiene bags for women were stocked with items like shampoo, conditioner, vaseline, soap, sanitary pads, a toothbrush, toothpaste, and body lotion.
 The baby bags contained a blanket, clothes, and diapers.